 Dallas–Fort Worth Ozone SIP Modeling (1999 Episode)

-Meteorological and photochemical modeling is conducted to support the State Implementation Plan (SIP) for controlling ozone pollution in the Dallas–Fort Worth (DFW) area.
+Meteorological and photochemical modeling is conducted to support the State Implementation Plan (SIP) for controlling ozone pollution in the Dallas–Fort Worth area.
 The modeling data files and related documents posted on this page document previous work with the 1999 episode for the 1997 eight-hour ozone standard.
-Information on DFW SIP revisions, rules and other documents can be found at the Dallas–Fort Worth ozone nonattainment area web page.
+Information on DFW SIP revisions, rules, and other documents is available at Dallas–Fort Worth ozone nonattainment area.

-The files provided here are all undergoing quality assurance and peer review and are subject to change.
-Visit this Web page frequently to check for updates.
-If you have any questions regarding these files, please send an e-mail to firstname.lastname@example.org with "DFW Ozone SIP Modeling Files" in the subject line.
+The files posted here are all undergoing quality-assurance and peer review and are subject to change.
+If you have any questions regarding these files, please send an e-mail to firstname.lastname@example.org with “DFW Ozone SIP Modeling Files” in the subject line.

-The following modeling documents were provided by Environ via TCEQ contract.
+The following modeling documents were created by Environ under TCEQ contract.
 They address the development of photochemical modeling for eight-hour ozone attainment in the DFW Area.
 All documents are PDF files.

 Periodic Emissions Inventory

-The TCEQ submits the Periodic Emissions Inventory to the U.S. Environmental Protection Agency as required by the federal Consolidated Emissions Reporting Rule.
-The PEI consists of four major areas of anthropogenic emission sources: major industrial point sources, area sources, on-road mobile sources, and nonroad mobile sources.
-In addition, biogenic sources are included as part of the complete emissions inventory.
+The TCEQ submits a periodic emissions inventory to the U.S. Environmental Protection Agency as required by the federal Consolidated Emissions Reporting Rule.
+The PEI addresses four major areas of anthropogenic emission sources: major industrial point sources, area sources, on-road mobile sources, and nonroad mobile sources.
+In addition, biogenic sources are included.

 The PEI data provided here are all in PDF files unless otherwise specified.